Where does caviar come from?

 Wild vs farmed: making caviar

-As the source of the most delicate and sought-after caviar, Beluga sturgeon are revered for their high quantity of roe, as well as the astounding quality.
+As the source of the most delicate and sought-after caviar, Beluga sturgeon are revered for their high quantity of roe, as well as the being the best caviar in the world.
 But this very quality has led to the numbers of sturgeon becoming critically low, making the fish no longer viable for traditional farming; with many other sturgeon farms in the rest of the world (for example, China and France) pumping hormones into the fish tanks along with poor conditions.
 This is done to increase production in the pursuit of profit at the cost of quality.

 Instead, wild sturgeon can be utilised for luxurious rare caviar production, using more organic and natural farming and breeding methods.
 With brands like Caspian Monarque dedicated to the sustainability of the species for the creation of their masterful products, access to Beluga caviar may be rare, but it’s also far more ethical.